isomerpages/moe-cjc-openhouse/index.md

       alt: Ignite Programme
   - infobar:
       title: Our CJC Story
-      button: Click here to read more
+      button: Click here to see more
       url: /eopenhouse/our-cjc-story/
 ---